-Holly is an evergreen shrubby tree, easily recognized by it’s shiny dark green toothed leaves and blood red berries.
+PLANT INFORMATION Holly is an evergreen shrubby tree, easily recognized by it’s shiny dark green toothed leaves and blood-red berries.
 This plant is considered POISONOUS and should not be ingested!!
 Holly was used for the crafting of wheel shafts for chariots and spear shafts as well.
-The wood of the holly is white and particularly fine grained and closely resembles ivory.
-The berries can be used to make dye
+The wood of the holly is white and particularly fine-grained and closely resembles ivory.
+The berries can also be used to make dye.

 HOLLY IN MAGICK